Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

             ```
         **Response**

-        Returns a response following the schema described previously.
+        Returns a response that follows the schema for this API.

     ???code-example "Get two events between for period"